Indoor activities on Sark

 The Visitor Centre and Société Sercquaise Room

 Situated in one building at the end of the Avenue.
 Take the left hand fork just after the Post Office.
-In addition to being the tourist information centre, the Visitor Centre stages a number of exhibitions.
-Books, maps DVDs and other information can be purchased and bookings can be made for guided walks and boat trips.
+In addition to being the tourist information centre, the Visitor Centre Books, maps DVDs and other information can be purchased and bookings can be made for guided walks and boat trips.
 It is open daily throughout the year.
 (Closed at the weekends during winter.)
 The Visitor Officer on duty will be pleased to help with all aspects of your visit to Sark.

 The Société Sercquaise room houses a wealth of archive material, a herbarium and many bequeathed artefacts.
 It is manned by volunteers and open from Monday to Friday in the summer months from 11 am till 1 pm and at other times by appointment Tel: 01481 832314.
 Exhibitions are staged throughout the season.
 Entry is free. www.socsercq.sark.gg